yortus/rtti/README.md

 - verify that a HTTP request body conforms to an expected schema
 - ensure that a HTTP response body does not send additional properties other that those intended for the client

-There is no need to declare any type twice (i.e., once for JS and once TS), since the provided `TypeFromTypeInfo` operator will infer the TypeScript type for any given runtime `TypeInfo` value.
+There is no need to declare any type twice (i.e., once for JS and once TS), since the TypeScript type can be inferred from the `example` property of any given `TypeInfo` value.

 ## Installation